roelbroersma/tunnel-gui/README.md

 1. Download the DietPi image for Hyper-V
 2. Run the following at the prompt:
 `wget -q -O - https://github.com/roelbroersma/tunnel-gui/raw/main/install.txt | bash`
+This will download the latest repository and install all Python and Flask requiments.
+It will also create a default .env file and a log file.

 ## Running on Docker (for development purposes)